 3. Check on insurance rates before buying

 Depending on the insurance provider, insuring an electric car costs about 23 percent more than what you’d pay to insure a gas car, according to U.S. News.
 Call your insurance agent to find out what the insurance premium will be on the EV you have in mind before buying.
-Shop around, comparing premium costs with several insurance companies to find the best coverage at the most affordable rate.
+Comparing premium costs with several insurance companies to find the best coverage at the most affordable rate.

 Find out: 7 Ways to Save Money on Car Insurance